 Miocene fossil ape 'Masripithecus' discovered in Egypt

 A new species of fossil ape from the Miocene Epoch was recently discovered in Egypt.
 The species is named Masripithecus moghraensis.
 The name Masripithecus means “Egyptian ape” from the Arabic word Masri (مصري), meaning “Egyptian”, and the Greek word pithecus (πίθηκος), meaning “ape” or “monkey”.
+The Arabic spelling of the genus is “مصريبيثيكس”.

 The discovery was published today, March 26, in the journal Science in an article titled An Early Miocene ape from the biogeographic crossroads of African and Eurasian Hominoidea.
 The article’s lead author is Shorouq F. Al-Ashqar with the Mansoura University Vertebrate Paleontology Center in Egypt.